 • If you are at the front of the group, you are responsible for keeping the ride smooth & safe.

 • Ride steady.
-Be obvious with your intentions and moves.
+Be predictable with your intentions and moves.
 Don’t cross wheels or stuff yourself into gaps.

 • Ride no wider than two abreast.
 Although we assert & defend our rights as cyclists, we try to minimize our impact on motorized traffic.